spotproxy-project/spotproxy/docs/INSTALLATION.md

 Note: this evaluation can be done mostly on free AWS resources (except for the use of Elastic IPs which are charged less than a dollar).

 ## Setup instructions:
-1. Setup an AWS account, create an IAM user (give it Full EC2 access permissions), and obtain its AWS access key and AWS secret access key.
+1. Setup an AWS account, create an IAM user (attach the following policies: `AmazonEC2FullAccess`, `AWSPriceListServiceFullAccess`), and obtain its AWS access key and AWS secret access key.
 2. Create a AWS VM running Ubuntu 22.04, with a security group allowing all TCP traffic (for the convenience of artifact evaluation).
 This will be used for the instance manager component of SpotProxy.
 3. SSH into the VM.
 4. Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)